haloapping/haloapping.github.io/README.md

 # halo-apping.github.io
 Website resume Alfiyanto Kondolele

-Thank you for supporting that for providing this resume template :)
+Thank you to anyone who has provided this resume template :)